 - Is it what they’re looking for?
 Alignment is key!
 Do they really want to work for a startup or would they be a better fit for a bigger company?
 Does this role offer them the right amount of responsibility?
 Do their salary expectations match the level of seniority we’re looking for?

 - Do they fit our company culture?
-We’re not looking for more of the same people but we do need to make sure they’ll be able to handle our work environment (radical transparency, fast growth, work hard/play hard).
+We’re not looking for more of the same people but we do need to make sure they’ll be able to handle our work environment (radical transparency, fast growth, doing our best work).

 The last 10 minutes of the call are dedicated to the candidate’s questions.
 We’re committed to transparency and will tell them pretty much anything they want to know.